Indev450/SRB2Kart-Saturn/README.md

 Visual C++ (MSVC) is unsupported.

 64-bit Windows builds are supported and recommended over 32-bit builds, they will build automatically when using the MSYS2 MinGW 64-bit executable (requires the mingw-w64-x86_64-gcc package), no extra flags needed!
+The specific DLLs can be found under /libs/dll-binaries/(i686 for 32bit/x86_64 for 64-bit)/ or in the Release packages

 Alternatively the [srb2bld](https://github.com/Bijman/srb2bld) script by Bijman can be used aswell!